brunoxkk0/SyrxVoteParty/README.md

 # SyrxVoteParty
-Fast and Simple, vote party system.
+Fast and Simple, vote party system designed for Sponge servers.

+### You Need SyrxCore Sponge to use this plugins.